StAResComp/pure-api-demo/README.md

 # Pure API Demonstration

-A Jupyter Notebook demonstrating use of the Pure API.
+A set of Jupyter Notebooks demonstrating use of the Pure API.

 Copyright (c) 2019, University of St Andrews.
 This project is licensed under the terms of the MIT license.

-Click the button below to run this in Binder
+Click the button below to launch this in Binder

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/StAResComp/pure-api-demo/master)

+After launch, open \_Config\_DO\_THIS\_FIRST.ipynb, fill in your API details and execute the notebook.
+Note that your API key will need to enable access to the correct endpoints in ue by each notebook.

+Once your API details are stored, you can use the other notebooks to try working with some of the different endpoints available.